- Appointment of a Dissertation Committee

 Procedures to Follow in the Event of a Deferred Pass Outcome

-Within three days after the final oral examination, the candidate and the Office of Research and Doctoral Studies must receive from the final oral commission a written statement which indicates what further work the candidate must complete in order to secure a pass outcome.
+Within three days after the final oral examination, the candidate and the Office of Doctoral Studies must receive from the final oral commission a written statement which indicates what further work the candidate must complete in order to secure a pass outcome.
 This statement should include both revisions of the dissertation requested by the final oral commission and also any other requirements which the commission feels the candidate must complete to secure a pass outcome.
 Furthermore, this written statement of necessary revisions and/or requirements must be agreed to by at least four members of the final oral commission, and this agreement must be indicated by the signatures of these members on the written statement.
 Finally, this written statement must also include a projected timetable which the candidate should follow in completing all revisions and/or requirements designated by the final oral commission.

 The candidate must complete all designated revisions and requirements within one semester following that in which the final oral examination is held (exclusive of summer semesters).
-When the candidate has completed all necessary revisions and requirements, the Deferred Pass With Conditions Final Report Form (obtained by the dissertation committee chairperson from the Office of Research and Doctoral Studies) must be circulated among and signed by all original members of the final oral commission, and then returned to the Office of Research and Doctoral Studies with a copy of the candidate's document to be reviewed for format.
+When the candidate has completed all necessary revisions and requirements, the Deferred Pass With Conditions Final Report Form (obtained by the dissertation committee chairperson from the Office of Doctoral Studies) must be circulated among and signed by all original members of the final oral commission, and then returned to the Office of Doctoral Studies with a copy of the candidate's document to be reviewed for format.
 In order for the candidate's outcome to be recorded as pass, at least four out of the five (or three out of four if the final oral commission consisted of four members) members of the final oral commission must indicate a pass vote on the above-mentioned form.

 Voting in the Event of the Absence of a Commission Member